-The most beautiful bridges in Paris aren’t just bridges, they tell stories spanning centuries.
+The bridges in Paris aren’t just bridges, they are enchanting city structures that tell stories spanning centuries.

 Between the motor-carrying stone arches and the simple curves of pedestrian bridges, you can hop into different points of history.

 They stand as architectural highlights as well, each with individual characteristic.
 Featuring gold-embroidered sculptures, baroque bordering, gas lamps, and other unique details, they force your appreciation.

 Below is a list of some of the most beautiful architectures in Paris, the most famous bridges in Paris, waiting for you to discover.